 2. The second challenge with COVID-19 is its ability to get into the body and cause no symptoms for up to fourteen days.
 Some people can contract the disease, and never show symptoms.
 However, in both cases, these seemingly healthy people can still spread the virus to others.
 So, we don’t know who is “sick”.
 Therefore, we can’t restrict “stay away from others” or “wear a mask” orders to any subsection of the population.
 This is why doctors and disease specialists started recommending that everyone stay away from other people, and everyone wear a face-mask.

 We have learned that COVID-19 poses a greater threat to those who have existing medical issues, and the elderly.
 It is reported that those who have existing medical issues are twelve times more likely to die than those who do not.
-Click here for a list of conditions that can put you at a higher risk of death from COVID-19.
 While people who are considered young or healthy are not as high risk, they can still contract and spread the disease.

 A characteristic of COVID-19 that increases its ability to spread is its ability to create asymptomatic carriers.
 An asymptomatic carrier is someone who has the virus, shows no symptoms of illness, but can still spread it to others.
 It is reported that between 25% and 50% of those with COVID are asymptomatic.